index

 η0=α2meM106,\eta_0 = \alpha^2 \sqrt{\frac{m_e}{M}} \approx 10^{-6},

 where α=e2/(4πϵ0c)=1/137\alpha = e^2/(4\pi\epsilon_0\hbar c) = 1/137 is the fine structure constant.
-This elementary dissipation rate emerges from quantum mechanics through Fermi’s golden rule—the same principle governing atomic transitions produces the baseline organizational overhead that cascades through all higher scales.
+This elementary dissipation rate emerges from quantum mechanics through Fermi’s golden rule—the same principle governing atomic transitions produces the baseline maintenance overhead.
+The result establishes ξ\xi as a physical, derivable quantity with a specific microscopic origin, which is the essential prerequisite for treating it as the maintenance fraction ξ[0,1]\xi \in [0,1] in the constraint geometry’s β\beta-function.

 Complete Field Dynamics

-Combining all three constraints gives the complete evolution equation,
+Combining conservation and dissipation gives the complete mode-level evolution equation,

-The first term {ϕ,H}\{\phi, H\} represents conservative Hamiltonian evolution from the action principle.
+The first term represents conservative Hamiltonian evolution (the natural frequency ωk\omega_k from the action principle).
 The second term drives dissipation toward equilibrium.
 The third term adds thermal fluctuations maintaining detailed balance.

 P(ϕk)exp(EkkBT),P(\phi_k) \propto \exp\left(-\frac{E_k}{k_B T}\right),